pureconfig/pureconfig/README.md

 ```

 PureConfig provides a way to create a `ConfigFieldMapping` by defining the
-naming conventions of the fields in the Scala object and in the source
+naming conventions of the fields in the Scala object and in the configuration
-configuration file.
-Some of the most used naming conventions are supported
+file.
+Some of the most used naming conventions are supported directly in the
-directly in the library:
+library:

 * [`CamelCase`](https://en.wikipedia.org/wiki/Camel_case)
 * [`SnakeCase`](https://en.wikipedia.org/wiki/Snake_case)